bramp/blog/content/post/2015-08-26-unsafe-part-2-using-sun.misc.unsafe-to-create-a-contiguous-array-of-objects.md

  * Additional CPU cycles needed to copies objects in and out of array
  * Copies the class out of the garbage collector’s view, thus if a stored object contains the only references to other objects, the garbage collector will not know it is still used.

-In the next article, we'll benchmark this UnsafeArrayList, and investigate the performance impact of the cache locality, and other overheads.
+In the [next article][14], we'll benchmark this UnsafeArrayList, and investigate the performance impact of the cache locality, and other overheads.

 [1]: http://mechanical-sympathy.blogspot.com/2012/10/compact-off-heap-structurestuples-in.html
 [2]: https://en.wikipedia.org/wiki/Flyweight_pattern